molgenis/Graph2VR/README.md

 Graph2VR is a PhD project, a prototype for a VR application to visualize graphs (SPARQL) as 3D graphs in Virtual Reality.
 The idea is to explore, analyze, and interact with the data in the graph using gesture control.
+Graph2VR has been built in Unity and is able to connect to a SPARQL endpoint using [dotNetRDF](https://dotnetrdf.org/).
+We got inspired by many different tools to work with Linked data and to visualize Graphs.
+Virtual Reality offers the user way more space to expand the graph than a 2D computer screen.

 ## System Requirements